jhpyle/docassemble/_docs/objects.md

 {% include demo-side-by-side.html demo="oauth-test" %}

+Although [OAuth2] is fairly complicated, the way that **docassemble** handles it is fairly simple.
+There are two main things that the `DAOAuth` object does: first, it uses the [`response()`] function to trigger a browser redirect to the third-party [OAuth2] process if the user has missing or invalid credientials; second, the [OAuth2] site redirects the user back to the interview (at `/interview` on the **docassemble** site) and the `url_args` dictionary is used to retrieve the access token obtained during the [OAuth2] process.

-The user needs to be logged in because [OAuth2] credentials are stored globally using [Redis] and they are tied to the user's e-mail address.
+In the above example, the user needs to be logged in because the [OAuth2] credentials are stored globally using [Redis] using the user's e-mail address as part of the key.
+However, a later example will demonstrate how to use identifiers other than the user's e-mail address.

 To use a `DAOAuth` object to connect to Google, you need to use the [Google Developers Console] and enable the "Google Sheets API."
 Under